Comparative Literature

 Comparative literature departments — and Princeton’s is no exception — have also become productive communities for the consideration of criticism, whether post-structuralist or classical, linguistic or anthropological.

 We train students in all the above approaches to the study of texts, and we have seen increasing interest in work that didn’t originate in Western Europe.
-Latin American Spanish texts have a high prominence in the discipline and work in Portuguese, both Peninsular and South American, is now prominent in students’ work.
+Latin American Spanish texts have a high prominence in the discipline, and work in Portuguese, both Peninsular and South American, is now prominent in students’ work.
 We have also seen increasing interest in South Asian texts (notably in Bangla and Urdu).

 Throughout the work students do in comparative literature is a pervasive concern for writing, in both analytical and discursive contexts.
 Because of the work students do in foreign languages in the major, translation also holds a persistent place in their curricula.
 Some students choose to pursue creative writing with the Lewis Center for the Arts in combination with their more academic work.
 The kind of training described above is brought to bear in the students’ independent work, in two substantial papers in their junior year.
 This culminates in the senior thesis, a polished engagement on a text or set of texts that incorporates multiple techniques previously mentioned.